 Welcome to my review of the Echelon EX3 Smart Connect Max exercise bike for Fit&Well.

 Having become accustomed to working out at home during the coronavirus pandemic (and having no desire to return to the gym, despite them reopening), I was keen to see what this piece of exercise equipment could offer me.
 As it turns out, the list includes immersive at-home spin workouts, as well as Zumba, kickboxing and HIIT classes designed to be done off the bike.

-Whether you’re an absolute beginner to spinning (fast-paced indoor cycling) or a seasoned pro to this type of muscular endurance and cardiovascular training, the Echelon EX3 Smart Connect Max provides an abundance of live and on-demand rides to suit all fitness levels via the bike's associated app.
+Whether you’re an absolute beginner to spinning (fast-paced indoor cycling) or a seasoned pro using one of the best exercise bikes for this style of muscular endurance and cardiovascular training, the Echelon EX3 Smart Connect Max provides an abundance of live and on-demand rides to suit all fitness levels via the bike's associated app.

 Granted, the home exercise bike market is a competitive one, and your mind has no doubt already drifted to Peloton.
-So, how did the Echelon EX3 Smart Connect Max perform in testing - and is it one of the best exercise bikes available right now?
+So, how did the Echelon EX3 Smart Connect Max perform in testing?
 Read on for my in-depth review so you can make an informed decision when it comes to whether this is the bike for you.

 Echelon EX3 Smart Connect Max: price and features